 - Blizzard Warning: Seek refuge immediately!
 Snow and strong winds, near-zero visibility, deep snowdrifts, and life-threatening wind chill.

-- Food: In regards to food, of course it’s a great idea to keep a couple loaves of bread in the freezer as well as non-perishables such as pasta, canned vegetables and soup, etc. It’s also important to remember the special members of your family who need extra baby formula or pet food instead of regular.
+- Food: In regards to food, of course, it’s a great idea to keep a couple of loaves of bread in the freezer as well as non-perishables such as pasta, canned vegetables, and soup, etc. It’s also important to remember the special members of your family who need extra baby formula or pet food instead of regular.

 - Electronics: In the event of an emergency it’s important to stay connected to both the outside world and your loved ones.
 Keep a battery-powered radio for important broadcasts as well as extra phone batteries and portable chargers to stay in touch with your loved ones and receive important updates.
 Don’t forget to have a manual can opener on hand as well!